 The nearest access point to Sengakuji Temple is Sengakuji Station on the Toei Asakusa Line.
 Take the A2 Exit and the temple is a one-minute walk away.

-Sengakuji Station is situated halfway between Shinagawa and Tamachi stations and is around a 15-minute walk from either if you prefer to stay on JR lines.
+Sengakuji Station is around a 7-minute walk from JR Takanawa Gateway Station if you prefer to stay on JR lines.

 A salute to the real samurai